shtoystack/docker-guacamole/UPGRADE.md

     This should return something like: `psql (PostgreSQL) 14.3 (Ubuntu 14.3-0ubuntu0.22.04.1)`

 7. Run `docker exec -it guacamole bash -c "pg_restore -d guacamole_db guacamole_db_backup.tar -c -U guacamole"`
+8. If the above command returns an error, check the logs (`docker logs guacamole`) and confirm that PostgreSQL is running.
+It may not have been able to start, as the sql files already present in the config/postgres directory are not compatible from PG13 to PG14.
+In that case, stop the container, and delete the config/postegres directory.
+Make sure that your `guacamole_db_backup.tar` is safe!!
+Once deleted, restart the pg14 container, and run the command above one more time.
 9. Open your browser to your guacamole home page, and confirm it works.
 It should.

 ## Are you sure?